huggingface/transformers/examples/multiple-choice/README.md

 accelerate test
 ```

 that will check everything is ready for training.
-Finally, you cna launch training with
+Finally, you can launch training with

 ```bash
 export DATASET_NAME=swag